New York GIML

 Ashley Moss Fox

 Ashley Moss Fox is a music educator, teacher trainer, and flautist in Rochester, NY.
-She currently teaches K-6 General Music and 4-6 Band for Rochester City School District, as well as parent-child early childhood music classes at Roberts Wesleyan College.
+She currently teaches K-6 General Music and 4-6 Band for Rochester City School District, as well as parent-child early childhood music classes at Roberts Wesleyan University.
 Ashley serves as the Early Childhood Chair and a woodwinds adjudicator for NYSSMA.
 A passionate MLT educator committed to sharing the knowledge with the masses, she serves on the Education Commission for GIML.

 Meaghan Bell currently teaches Primary General Music at Dansville Primary School and holds Elementary General Level 1 Certification through GIML.
 As an educator, she experienced the many ways MLT can energize a curriculum and send students on an amazing musicianship journey.
 She proudly served on the NY-GIML board for several years as a representative member before becoming President-Elect, and looks forward to forwarding the practice of Music Learning Theory in her new (and future!) roles.